primeinc/tun/SETUP.md

 Virtual Machine (VM): A cost-effective Standard_B1s Ubuntu Server VM (sirtunnel-vm) is deployed.
 SSH access is enabled using public key authentication for secure remote management.
 A system-assigned managed identity is enabled on the VM.

-VM Configuration (Custom Script Extension): A VM extension executes a custom script (install.sh) upon VM creation.
-This script handles the installation and initial configuration of Caddy and the SirTunnel Python script.
-Specifically, `install.sh` performs the following actions:
+VM Configuration (Two-Step Deployment): The solution uses a two-step deployment approach for improved reliability:
+1. First, the core infrastructure (VM, networking, etc.) is provisioned via Bicep and Azure Deployment Stacks
+2. Then, a separate CustomScript extension is deployed using the `redeploy-extension.ps1` script that's automatically called after successful deployment

+This two-step approach offers several advantages:
+- Separates infrastructure provisioning from configuration
+- Provides better error handling and recovery options
+- Allows independent retries of the extension if needed
+- Prevents configuration failures from affecting the core infrastructure

+The `redeploy-extension.ps1` script deploys a CustomScript extension that executes `install.sh`, which:
     *   Downloads and installs the Caddy web server binary to `/usr/local/bin/caddy`.
     *   Grants Caddy the capability to bind to privileged ports (e.g., 443).
     *   Creates the directories `/opt/sirtunnel/` and `/etc/caddy/`.
-    *   Moves the `run_server.sh` and `sirtunnel.py` scripts (downloaded via `fileUris` in the Bicep template) to `/opt/sirtunnel/` and makes them executable.
+    *   Moves the `run_server.sh` and `sirtunnel.py` scripts (downloaded via `fileUris`) to `/opt/sirtunnel/` and makes them executable.
     *   Moves the `caddy_config.json` (also downloaded via `fileUris`) to `/etc/caddy/caddy_config.json`.
     *   Sets `HOME=/root` for Caddy's operational needs.
-    After `install.sh` completes, the Custom Script Extension then executes `/opt/sirtunnel/run_server.sh` to start the Caddy server.
+    After `install.sh` completes, the CustomScript Extension then executes `/opt/sirtunnel/run_server.sh` to start the Caddy server.

 Caddy Web Server: Caddy acts as the reverse proxy and TLS termination point.
 It listens on port 443, automatically obtains and renews TLS certificates (including a wildcard certificate for *.tun.title.dev) from Let's Encrypt using the DNS-01 challenge via an Azure DNS plugin.
 Its configuration (`/etc/caddy/caddy_config.json`) is dynamically updated by the `sirtunnel.py` script (located at `/opt/sirtunnel/sirtunnel.py`) via its local admin API.